Herbstation/archive/content/rounds/gallery/round_4_1/do_not_shout.md

 media_type: image
 title: Do Not Shout In Her Face
 author: wisconsin
-desc: Lieutenant Lev Arkhipov instructs Kwon Myong-hwa not to berate Paladin Trieu about her allegiances.
+desc: Soviet Lieutenant Lev Arkhipov instructs Kwon Myong-hwa not to berate Paladin Trieu about her allegiances.
 ---